-Enter meeting minutes.
-As it turns out, they’re not just a formality!
+Enter meeting notes (also known as meeting minutes).
+As it turns out, they’re not just a formality.

-Meeting minutes are how decisions get remembered, tasks get followed up, and teams stay aligned.
-Whether you’re onboarding a new client, checking in with your team, or reporting to a board, keeping solid records can be the difference between momentum and miscommunication.
+Meeting notes are how decisions get remembered, tasks get followed up, and teams stay aligned.
+Whether you’re onboarding a new client, checking in with your team, or reporting to a board, keeping clear notes can be the difference between momentum and miscommunication.

-In this post, we’ll break down exactly what meeting minutes are, why they matter (even for informal meetings), and how to take them without stress.
-Oh, and we’re giving you free meeting minutes templates to make it really easy to get started. 💃
+In this post, we’ll break down exactly what meeting minutes are, why they matter (even for informal meetings), and how to take meeting notes that are clear, useful, and easy to share.
+We’ll also cover different note-taking methods, tools, including AI note takers, and a couple of simple templates to help you get started. 💃

 Meeting minutes are the written summary of what happened during a meeting.
 They capture the key details—who attended, what was discussed, what decisions were made, and what actions need to happen next.